Did Jax Taylor And Brittany Cartwright Get Engaged While Filming Their ‘Vanderpump Rules’ Spinoff?

 As fans saw during the trailer for Vanderpump Rules: Jax and Brittany Take Kentucky, Jax Taylor and Brittany Cartwright were bombarded with marital pressure from her family during filming and ultimately, the idea seemed to push Taylor the wrong way.
 However, around the time filming wrapped, Taylor sparked rumors of an engagement on Instagram.

-Although Jax Taylor hasn’t said that he and his girlfriend of about 2 years are officially engaged quite yet, he posted a photo weeks ago that sparked suspicions.
+Although Jax Taylor hasn’t said that he and his girlfriend of about two years are officially engaged quite yet, he posted a photo weeks ago that sparked suspicions.

 “The pups are not in the mood for pictures!!
 No pictures please. @bncartwright @spoiledmonroe @spoiledkingsley #sundayfunday at @revel9 house,” he wrote in the caption of the photo below, which featured Cartwright sporting a very engagement-looking ring.